Jacob Batalon: Early life

-Jacob Batalon was born on October 9, 1996, in Hawaii, to Filipino parents.
+Jacob Batalon was born on October 9, 1996, in Honolulu, Hawaii, to Filipino migrant parents, Billy Batalon and Vangie Andres from Pangasinan.
 Batalon has seven half-siblings: a brother and a sister from his mother, and three brothers and two sisters from his father.
+His mother regularly accompanied him at auditions.
+In an episode of Reginald the Vampire, Batalon spoke Ilocano language to trace his real life heritage, even using 'Andres' as Reginald’s surname to honor his mother, Vangie.